How to Easily Install Docker on Ubuntu

 docker --version

-From this, you should get the version of docker that you have installed to your system.
+From this, you should get the version of Docker that you have installed to your system.
 The message should look a bit like what we have below.

 Docker version 20.10.6, build 370c289

 2. Our next step is to pull a small example container called “hello-world“.
+This is a super simple image provided by Docker for testing that your system can run actually run containers.

 Pulling an image using Docker is as simple as using “docker pull” followed by the name of the image you want to pull.